Cardiff Airport: Operations

 Cardiff Airport is the only airport in Wales that offers international scheduled flights and is also served by scheduled, low-fare, business and charter carriers.
 It also supports corporate and general aviation.

 On 21 February 2007 the airport announced that it would host the first Public Service Obligation (PSO) service to be operated in Wales.
 This Welsh Government subsidised service was operated by Flybe using its franchise partner Eastern Airways with daily flights to the Isle of Anglesey.

 Most international destinations from Cardiff are to other countries in Europe, including the Netherlands, Greece, and Spain.
 Qatar Airways announced in April 2017 that it would begin service to Doha in May 2018, using the Boeing 787 aircraft.
-It became the first long-haul service from Cardiff for many years following the demise of Zoom Airlines, though the service has been suspended since the COVID-19 pandemic as a result of the ongoing travel restrictions worldwide and has yet to have a confirmed return date.
+It became the first long-haul service from Cardiff for many years following the demise of Zoom Airlines, though the service was suspended since the COVID-19 pandemic as a result of the ongoing travel restrictions worldwide and has yet to have a confirmed return date.